 /* encapsulate the reference parameter inside a context object.
 That is, use "Ref<Float>(sqrArea)" instead of just "sqrArea".
 Local variable "sqrArea" is changed inside method squareSide:area: of prototype CalcArea when message value: is sent to refSqrArea */ CalcArea squareSide: side area: Ref<Float>(sqrArea);

-Out println: "Square side = #side"; Out println: "area = #sqrArea" ] end \end{cyan} Of course, the ``passing by reference"\/ syntax in Cyan is not straightforward.
+Out println: "Square side = $side"; Out println: "area = $sqrArea" } end \end{cyan} Of course, the ``passing by reference''\/ syntax in Cyan is not straightforward.
 However, it has two advantages: \begin{enumerate}[(a)] \item it does not need a special syntax; \item and, most importantly, it is type-safe.
-Context objects use the same rules as the static blocks of Cyan.
-That means, for example, that an instance variable of prototype {\tt Calc} cannot refer to a parameter of type \verb"Ref<Float>".
+Context objects use the same rules as the static functions of Cyan.
+That means, for example, that a field of prototype {\tt Calc} cannot refer to a parameter of type \verb"Ref<Float>".
 That guarantees there will never be a reference to local variable of {\tt run} of {\tt Program} after this method is removed from the stack. \end{enumerate} There will never be an error in Cyan equivalent to the following error in a C program, in which pointer {\tt mistake} refers to a local variable that has been removed from the stack.